2014 Australian Grand Prix: Race

 The race began at 17:00 local time.
 Marussia drivers Max Chilton and Jules Bianchi stalled on the grid, with Bianchi having a problem after the formation lap and Chilton stalling at the beginning of the formation lap.
 Romain Grosjean started the race from the pit lane due to car modifications under parc fermé conditions and received a drive-through penalty for leaving the garage before the 15-minute signal.
 Seconds after the lights had gone out, Felipe Massa, Kamui Kobayashi and Kimi Räikkönen were involved in a first-lap collision, putting Kobayashi and Massa out of the race whilst Räikkönen's Ferrari did not suffer any major damage and was able to continue the race without further problems.
 It was later confirmed Kobayashi had suffered a loss of rear brakes.

 Polesitter Lewis Hamilton's engine lost a cylinder at the start of the race, which resulted in him dropping to third by the first corner.
 Nico Rosberg got a good start, allowing him to pass Daniel Ricciardo in addition to his teammate, and at the first corner Rosberg led, with Ricciardo second and Hamilton third.
 Hamilton continued to slip down the order with his engine running on five cylinders - having fallen from first to fifth by the end of lap one - and on the second lap he was called into the pits to retire.
 Defending world champion Sebastian Vettel also had an early retirement due to engine issues, retiring on lap three.
+Ericsson retired on lap 29 with oil pressure problem, and both Lotus cars also retired due to power unit issues.
 Rosberg dominantly won the race by almost twenty-five seconds, picking up his fourth career win, and his first since the previous year's British Grand Prix.
 Daniel Ricciardo snatched second in front of his home crowd, making him the first Australian Formula One driver to finish on the podium in his home race as a world championship round.
 John Smith finished on the podium in 1983, but at the time, it was not yet an official Formula One world championship round.
 Kevin Magnussen finished third, two seconds behind Ricciardo.
 This made him the first Formula One debutant since Lewis Hamilton at the 2007 Australian Grand Prix seven years earlier to finish on the podium.

 Magnussen's teammate Jenson Button took fourth after starting eleventh, finishing just over 3 seconds behind his teammate and half a minute behind Rosberg.
 He was followed by Fernando Alonso in fifth.
 Valtteri Bottas finished in sixth despite clipping the wall and causing a puncture on the right rear tire on lap 11.
 Nico Hülkenberg finished seventh, 2013 winner Kimi Räikkönen eighth, Jean-Éric Vergne in ninth and debutant Daniil Kvyat in tenth, becoming the youngest points-scorer in Formula One.
 The Ferraris suffered some electrical problems in the race, according to the team.